-Tu Lan is an assistant professor of geography.
-Before joining UNH in 2015, he was a lecturer of geography at University of North Carolina at Chapel Hill, where he also received his Ph.D. in geography in 2014.
-Lan is an economic geographer working in the fields of global production networks, industrial districts, urban political economy, transnational migration, and social theory.
-His areal specialty is on China and Europe.
-His dissertation titled "Made in Italy, by Chinese: How Chinese Migration Changed the Apparel Production Networks in Prato" investigates the ways in which Chinese entrepreneurs and workers built a lower cost, fast fashion industry in Prato, Italy, one of the most expensive regions in the world.
+Tu Lan is an Assistant Professor of Geography.
+Before joining UNH in 2015, he was a Lecturer of Geography at University of North Carolina at Chapel Hill, where he also received his Ph.D. in Geography in 2014.
+He is an economic geographer working in the fields of global production networks, industrial districts, political economy, and social theory.
+His research has included the Chinese entrepreneurship and fast fashion industry in Italy and labor policies in China.
 The research explores a new dimension of globalization in which Chinese capital and labor are increasingly impacting the economies of the other parts of the world.
-Lan's more recent research focuses on the European investment promotion communities in China.
-Working with collaborators from Italy and Austria, he studies the ways in which these communities transformed the global production networks since the 2008 economic crisis.
-Meanwhile, he also studies the political economy in China including issues of labor law, apparel industries, and ideological opinions.
-At UNH, Lan teaches undergraduate-level classes on economic geography, regional geography of the non-western world, and development geography.
+His current research includes (1) economic determinants of ideological opinions in China and (2) the international education industry connecting China and the US.
+At UNH, he teaches undergraduate-level classes on economic geography, world regional geography, and GIS.

 Ph.D., Geography, University of North Carolina at Chapel Hill